Islandora-Devops/migrate_7x_claw/README.md

     RELS_EXT_isMemberOfCollection_uri_ms:"info:fedora/islandora:sp_basic_image_collection" OR PID:"islandora:sp_basic_image_collection"
   ```
 You can easily import a collection of your own by changing the PID in the above query, or you can provide your own
 query to migrate over objects in other ways (such as per content model, in order by date created, etc...).
-If you can write a Solr select query for it, you can migrate it into Islandora 8.
+If you can write a Solr select query for it, you can migrate it into Islandora 2.
 Omitting `q` from configuration will default to `*:*`
 for the Solr query.

 Once you've updated the configuration, you need to re-import the feature to load your changes.
 You can do this with `drush`:
 ```
 drush -y fim islandora_migrate_7x_claw_feature
 ```

-You can also use the UI to import the feature if you go to `admin/config/development/features` and click on the `Changed` link next to "Migrate 7x Claw Feature".
+You can also use the UI to import the feature if you go
+to `admin/config/development/features` and click on
+the `Changed` link next to "Migrate 7x Claw Feature".
+This requires the Migrate Tools module which is no longer installed by default since migrate commands were added to drush 10.x.

 ![Changed Link](docs/images/feature_click_changed.png)

-From there, you can select all changes and clicking "Import Changes"
+From there, you can select all changes and click "Import Changes"

 ![Import Changes](docs/images/feature_import_changes.png)